yuschick/horologist/packages/horologist/src/components/DateIndicator/README.md

 > **Note:** A `retrograde` prop is not compatible with `split` displays.

-The DOM element ID of the retrograde date indicator hand or disc.
+The DOM element ID of the retrograde Date Indicator hand or disc.

 | Props            | Required | Type   | Default | Value(s)                                                                                     |
 | ---------------- | -------- | ------ | ------- | -------------------------------------------------------------------------------------------- |